 The SFSA is one of the key regulators against money laundering and terrorist financing attempts in Sweden.
 SFSA authorizes, supervises, and monitors all companies operating in the Swedish financial markets.

-Another international organization that prevents money laundering is the Financial Action Task Force (FATF).
+Another international organization that prevents money laundering is the FATF.
 Sweden is a member of FATF and tries to implement the standards published by FATF.
 The FATF regularly explains what risk factors specific regions have in money laundering.

 The fight against money laundering and terrorist financing is a priority for the Swedish government.
 This work takes place globally, at the EU level and the national level.
 In Sweden, some law enforcement and administrative institutions have AML obligations in this area, with large parts of the private sector.

-An essential part of money laundering and terrorist financing work is to get to know their customers — to gain customer information before trading or entering into business relationships.
+An essential part of money laundering and terrorist financing work is to get to know their customers — to gain customer information before trading or entering business relationships.
 The scope of customer awareness measures is managed by your risk assessment of each customer relationship, called the customer’s risk profile.

-Anti-Money Laundering Act in Sweden
+Money Laundering Penalties in Sweden

 For basic money laundering offenses, individuals found guilty can face imprisonment of up to two years.
 Gross money laundering offenses carry penalties ranging from a minimum of six months to a maximum of six years in prison.
 Petty money laundering offenses can result in fines or imprisonment for up to six months.